 We understand it can be difficult to report misconduct.
 You may be worried about your own safety, or protecting your identity.
-We’re here to listen and support you.
-We’ll ensure that:
+In the first instance, all reports of problem behaviour are received by the Safer Community Unit.
+Their role is to listen and support you, and they will make sure that:

 Privacy and confidentiality

-The Office takes all reasonable steps to protect your identity and maintain your confidentiality.
+The Safer Community Unit and Office of Student Conduct will both take all reasonable steps to protect your identity and maintain your confidentiality.
 Your personal details won't be provided to any other person without your permission.

 You can also choose to make a report anonymously.
-This means no one, not even the Office of Student Conduct, will know who you are.
+This means no one, not even the Safer Community Unit or Office of Student Conduct, will know who you are.
 However, an anonymous report may limit our ability to investigate the matter.